Land Your Dream Job

 3 Steps To Take If You Want To Join A Nonprofit Board

-Put yourself out there, then keep your eyes and ears open
+3. Put yourself out there, and keep your eyes and ears open

 Now that you know your strengths and the kinds of organizations you want to serve, it’s time to put yourself out there!
 Here are a few ways to explore potential board opportunities.

 • Reach out directly.
-If there are specific organizations whose board you would be interested in joining, you should get introduced to or introduce yourself to the executive leadership or a board member and share your interest; who knows, you may be reaching out as they are looking to expand their board.
-If they aren’t try volunteering with the organization, outside of board capacity.
+If there are specific organizations whose board you would be interested in joining, you should introduce yourself to the executive leadership or a current board member to share your interest; who knows, you may be reaching out as they are looking to expand their board.
+If they aren’t, then try volunteering with the organization outside of board capacity.
 Volunteering is a great way to learn more about the organization, get to know the staff, and be the first to know about potential opportunities.

 • Let your network know.
 Whether or not you have specific groups in mind, you should take some advice from former Silicon Valley CEO Heidi Roizen: “Don’t believe you don’t have to work at it; you have to make it easy for people to connect the dots.”
-After deciding that she wanted to pursue a seat on a corporate board, she sent 150 e-mails to people in her network — some who were on the boards of companies that funded her tech venture, other corporate executives, recruiters and friends — to share her interest.
-While her experience is focusing on corporate boards, the key is to make it easy for people to find you and you start by letting people know you want a board position.
+After deciding that she wanted to pursue a seat on a corporate board, she sent 150 emails to people in her network—some of whom were on the boards of companies that funded her tech venture, other corporate executives, recruiters, and friends—to share her interest.
+While her experience focuses on corporate boards, the key is to make it easy for people to find you.
+Get started by letting people know you want a board position whenever you can.

 • Be open to alternatives.
 If you aren’t ready for a formal board position or one just simply isn’t available, consider junior boards.
 And, as I stated earlier, it’s never too early or too late to get involved with an organization you care about.
 Offer to volunteer or take on pro-bono projects, as I did with the Young Nonprofit Professionals Network.